theprivacydev/nvim-config/README.md

 # Neovim Config

 ## Description
 This is my nvim conifg file.
-It is of note that I use windows, but I enabled WSL so I'm using Ubuntu as this was the only way I could get neovim to play nice with windows.
+Installation covers Mac or Windows.
+Linux installation should be very similar to Mac.

 ## Table of Contents
   - [Installation](#installation)